 The latest addition to the mouse is the Powerplay feature, which is only relevant if you are willing to spend the additional money on a powerplay mouse pad.
 However, if you choose to get the Powerplay mouse pad, your G900 mouse will be charging at all times while being used on top of that mouse pad.
 Meaning your mouse will never run out of battery and will never lose its edge.

 The max DPI offering for 12000 was perfect and a significant improvement on the G602 and G700 series from Logitech.
 While you’re gaming, you can cover every pixel on the map with high accuracy.

 The Logitech G900 is pricey, but honestly, we don’t blame it.
 With its professional level of performance and high material quality, it will be well worth your money in the long run.

-We feel this is one that rivals or surpasses many mice from brands like Razer and SteelSeries.
+We feel this is one that rivals or surpasses most of its competitors.
 It is one of the very few wireless gaming mice that works as good as its wired counterparts.
-So if you take gaming seriously this mouse is a well worthy investment.
+So if you take gaming seriously, this mouse is a well worthy investment.

 5. SteelSeries Sensei Wireless

 About: Up to 8200 CPI, 150 IPS, Pixart ADNS 9800 laser sensor, Charge while you play, Adjustable lift-off distance, RGB lighting, 8 programmable buttons.

 - Everything is adjustable